fredlcore/BSB-LAN/docs/EN/homeautomation.md

 [](){#HomeAssistant}
 ### Home Assistant

-While the official plugin no longer works, the MQTT approach above works well with Home Assistant.
+While the official plugin no longer works, the MQTT approach (see below) works well with Home Assistant, including the auto-discovery feature.
 Here is a link to a [video in the BSB-LAN YouTube channel](https://youtu.be/DbHEiWm5nBs) that shows how to set up BSB-LAN in Home Assistant using the auto-discovery feature of Home Assistant.

 For further details of the implementation, you may also refer to these tutorials: